Argus-Labs/world-engine/cardinal/sdk/typescript/docs/models/operations/postquerygamequerynameresponsebody.md

-# PostQueryQueryGroupQueryNameRequestBody
+# PostQueryGameQueryNameResponseBody

-Query to be executed
+Results of the executed query

 ## Fields